About MSBA Admissions

-For more information about financial aid, please see: UC Davis Financial Aid for Graduate & Professional Students.
+For more information about financial aid, please see: UC Davis Financial Aid and Scholarships.

 Are there other scholarships or grants available from other sources?

-There are a range of scholarships offered from both public and private sources.
-You are ultimately responsible for securing funding for your MSBA degree, however there is an abundance of information about scholarships available for accounting students.
-Students should explore general scholarships as well as scholarships from affinity groups; consider what kind of package best fits both your needs and your unique qualities.
+There are a range of scholarships available through both public and private sources.
+You are ultimately responsible for securing funding for your MSBA, however there is an abundance of information about scholarships.
+Students should explore general scholarships as well as scholarships from affinity groups.
+Consider what kind of package best fits both your needs and your unique qualities.

 Are international students eligible for financial aid from UC Davis?

-For more information, visit the UC Davis Financial Aid website.
+For more information, visit the UC Davis Financial Aid and Scholarships website.

 What kind of career development opportunities does the Graduate School of Management offer?

-The Career Development department at the GSM has a proven track record of successfully assisting MBA and accounting graduate students with their career search.
-Our experienced team is now a resource for MSBA students as they plan their entry into the exciting career field of business analytics.
+The School’s Career Development department has a proven track record of successfully assisting our students with their career search.
+Our experienced team is a resource for MSBA students as they plan their entry into the exciting career field of business analytics.